Resources & Policies

 DO YOU ACCOMODATE SPECIAL DIETS / ALLERGIES?

 We are able to accommodate special dietary needs including gluten, dairy and nut free diets, low sugar diets, vegetarian diets and a variety of other allergies.
 Great care is taken by our staff regarding our campers with food allergies.
-We ensure that special meals are prepared separately to avoid cross contamination.
+We ensure that special meals are prepared separately to avoid cross contact.
 At Skyline we value the communal dining experience and make it a goal for every camper to enjoy the food at our Dining hall.
 Meals are a special time at camp and we do our best to make sure everyone is healthfully nourished.
 Please click on the Special Diet & Allergy FAQ for more information.

 DOES A CAMPER NEED ANY MONEY AT CAMP?